 In addition to the Diploma the now thriving She Leads program includes an extensive range of professional development activities and events including programs such as the She Leads Conference, the She Leads In-Conversation Series, the She Leads College Conference (for girls in years 11 and 12), the She Leads High Conference (for girls in years 9 and 10), and She Leads Workshops.

-It is estimated that the She Leads series of programs has reached, impacted and supported over 3,500 individuals from our community in the 2019-20 financial year alone.
+It is estimated that the She Leads series of programs has reached, impacted and supported over 800 individuals from our community in the 2019-20 financial year alone.